Greg-S-12/pneumonia_cnn/README.md

 ## Project Description

 ### The Data
 The dataset conists of 5,863 x-ray images of children ages 1-5 from Guangzhou Children's Medical Center, and can be found here: https://data.mendeley.com/datasets/rscbjbr9sj/2 .The images were graded and labeled by two experts in order to diagnose Pneumonia and the type before a final check by a third expert.
 There were 3 labels - normal (healthy lungs), bacterial pneumonia and viral pneumonia.
 Viral and bacterial pneumonia are the two most common types.
-The cause can be fungal but this is very rare.
-Otherwise serious conditions can lead to pneumonia such heart failure, or a pulmonary embolism, which must be indentified rapidly for successful treatment.
+The cause can also be fungal but this is very rare and not present within this dataset.
+Other causes of pneumonia can be serious conditions such as heart failure, or a pulmonary embolism, which must be indentified rapidly for successful treatment.
 <br> As these files are quite large, it is recommended you either add them to your gitignore or use git LFS (Large File Storage).
 However as models for the proejct were run on Google Cloud git LFS may not function correctly.
 The data can downloaded from here: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

 ### Hypothesis and Goal
 The first goal is to see if we can successfully separate cases of pneuomiona from healthy lungs and make correct predictions from just the images.
 Radiology is the most effective method of diagnosis and implementing an AI in place of doctors would save time and resources and could potentially achieve a higher accuracy than a single expert.
 <br> Secondly it was of interest to see if we could further separate cases of pneumonia from viral or bacterial infection as the treatment (and thereby survival rate) are dependant on the type of infection.
 Bacterial pneumonia can be treated with anti-biotics and the maximum time from admission to begin treatment is 4 hours before mortality rates begin to increase.
 Viral pneumonia is usually only identified through failure of treatment using anti-biotics, which, in very young or elderely patients, puts them at higher risk of death.
 It can also lead to the original cause  of symptoms (which can be a severe condition) untreated.
 There are several methods, aside from radiology, which can be used alongside traditional diagnosis methods (chest exminations, listening to breathing) such as:

-<br>• Blood cultures - These can take 24-48 hours to cultivate, so not suitable for high risk patients
+<br>• Blood cultures - these can take 24-48 hours to cultivate, so not suitable for high risk patients
 <br>• Measuring highly-sensitive C-reactive protein (hs-CRP) - not a consitently accurate predictor [3]
 <br>• Measuring Procalcitonin levels (PCT) - succssful at separating bacterial pneumonia vs differential diagnoses, but not specifically for identifying viral infections.[3]